Natural Resources & Conservation

 |Hispanic or Latino||2,219|

-Students from other countries are interested in Natural Resources & Conservation, too.
+Natural Resources & Conservation appeals to people across the globe.
 About 2.8% of those with this major are international students.

 How Much Do Natural Resources & Conservation Majors Make?

 Bachelor’s Degree Starting Salary

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in natural resources and conservation have a median salary of $29,750 during the early years of their career.
 During this timeframe, most salaries fell between $25,025 (25th percentile) and $34,175 (75th percentile).

 Salaries According to BLS